 Added a CLEAR DATA button in the Running_Totals worksheet

-Cleaned up the weekly pick sheet forms, so the formula doesn't
+Cleaned up the weekly pick sheet forms, so the formula that is used

-display that funny "0" during the weeks with byes.
+to list each team doesn't display that funny "0" during the weeks

 Dozens of minor cosmetic changes were made to the program, too numerous to mention.

-and the score is displayed as a dash/hyphen.
+point is nothing and is displayed as a dash/hyphen.
 You can't add a

-numeric field (pointspread) to an alphanumeric field (a dash).
+numeric field (the spread) to an alphanumeric field (a dash/hyphen).